VirusTotal/yara-x/README.md

 In YARA-X you can specify different alphabets for `base64` and `base64wide` in the same string.
 In the example above `base64` would use the default alphabet as always, while `base64wide` would use the custom alphabet.

+### `xor` and `fullword` behave differently when used together

+In YARA 4.x the combination `xor` and `fullword` looks for the bytes before and after the XORed pattern and makes sure that they are not alphanumeric, so the pattern `"mississippi" xor(1) fullword` matches `{lhrrhrrhqqh}`, which is the result of XORing `mississippi` with 1.
+The pattern matches because the XORed `mississippi` is delimited by the non-alphanumeric characters `{` and `}`.

+In YARA-X the bytes before and after the pattern are also XORed before checking if they are alphanumeric, therefore `{lhrrhrrhqqh}` becomes `zmississippiz`, which doesn't match `"mississippi" xor(1) fullword`.
+In other words, YARA-X searches for full words contained inside a longer XORed string, which is the intended behavior in most cases.